ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 #### Auth
 Before general users (not Data Stewards) can upload files, three things must happen:
 1. A Data Steward must create the `UploadContext` via the Upload Orchestration Service.
+   - This requires an `CreateUploadContextWorkOrder` token.
+   - The Data Steward does not provide a WOT themselves, but the UOS signs and sends a WOT along when it makes the request to the UCS.
 2. A Data Steward must grant the user a claim enabling them to use the `UploadContext`.
 3. The user must create a Work Package via the Data Portal to obtain a Work Package Access Token (WPAT).
 Only one WPAT is needed for the entire series of files under normal